 When Animal Kingdom was being dreamed up, Imagineers planned to create a Beastly Kingdom, which would have been a section dedicated to mythical creatures (we’re talkin’ dragons, unicorns, and anything else you can dream up!).

 There would have a good side and a bad side to the land with the magical Fantasia Gardens and wicked Dragon’s Tower.

 However, due to budget problems, Beastly Kingdom was put on the back burner.
 Instead, Camp Minnie-Mickey was placed as a “temporary” spot that ended up making a permanent home in the park until Pandora and the world of Avatar took up residence in the location.

 Yet, there are still bits and pieces of Beastly Kingdom throughout Animal Kingdom!

 You can find hidden dragon statues and dragons on different signs, benches, and light fixtures, especially at the entrance to the park!
-The parking lot also used to have a “Unicorn” section, but it was changed to Butterfly recently to fit better with the current Animal Kingdom theme.
+The parking lot also used to have a “Unicorn” section, but it was changed to Butterfly to fit better with the current Animal Kingdom theme.

 Joe Rohde Masks

 On the backside of the popular character meal, Tusker House, located in the Africa section of the park, you can spot a few masks on the wall that have a lot of cool shapes, colors, and designs.

 If you look closely, you can spot a small sign underneath them that says “Jorodi Masks and Beads” as a little reference to the Imagineer who helped make Animal Kingdom the amazing park it is today!

 Hmm, which mask do you think would look the best on us??